 Around this same time Damon started delving into building is own effects and decided being on the floor sucked as much as playing thru an amp.
-By the time they added a second X-air 18, much of their effects were home built.
+By the time they added a second X-Air 18, much of their effects were home built.
 It’s at this time Damon began building drone synths to further augment his sonic palette.

-At this point, Eddie and Damon are on separate mixers running into the Mackie’s.
-From there, depending on the size of the venue, they can run from those or piggy back into the house system using the Mackie’s for stage monitoring.
+Currently, Eddie and Damon are on separate X-Air 18 mixers running into the Mackie’s.
+From there, depending on the size of the venue, they can run from those alone or piggy back into the house system from the Mackie’s to exploit the house’s subs.
 Damon has moved on to designing Eurorack style synths and effects to go into their own uniquely built road cases.
 To say the load has been lightened further would be an understatement, as this has saved a lot of space and little metal boxes.
+More on this later.

 The visual show began simply as a projector running a video our friend Eric Brown put together for us.
 Eventually after a few shows, though we decided to use VLC and run a playlist of 30-60 second clips from a multitude of sources: Electric Sheep, Archive.org, and various other free sites.
 This allowed us to have more of a freeform vibe with our visuals.
 The visuals are now completely randomized and scripted to play a single clip only once per show.
 By our fourth show we also began dressing ourselves so as to become the screen for the projections.

 Since then the projections have been refined as some videos get cycled out and new ones are either found or made from scratch.
 Recently we’ve added some videos of our own creation.
 Using a GoPro or borrowed USB microscope camera (thank you Claire Broderick) and various editing techniques Eddie has created new abstract videos that fit nicely with the other videos we’ve found.
 Damon has even created a few opening videos that hit the beats of our Intro Monologue.